Local townships apply for Michigan Spark grants

-OSCODA — AuSable, Baldwin and Oscoda townships have all applied for Michigan Spark grants through the Michigan Department of Natural Resources (MDNR) to make improvements to local parks and recreational amenities.
+OSCODA – AuSable Township, Baldwin Township and Oscoda Township have all applied for Michigan Spark grants through the Michigan Department of Natural Resources (MDNR) to make improvements to local parks and recreational amenities.

 AuSable Township applied for $1 million for improvements to Billy McCuaig Park.
 Proposed improvements include a one-mile walking/biking/wheelchair path through the park, an off-leash dog park, adding a playground using universal design, improvements to the ball fields, renovations to the tennis courts to create multi-use basketball/pickleball/tennis courts, adding an accessible vault toilet, adding lighting, paving the parking area and updating the security system.

-At its regular Dec.
+At their regular Dec.
 12 board meeting the Oscoda Township board of trustees passed Resolution 2022-41 authorizing the township staff to submit up to three applications for Sparks grants.

 Oscoda Township Engineer Rick Freeman said that in the debrief meeting for the MEDC (Michigan Economic Development Corporation) grant that was not funded, it was suggested that the township apply for the Spark grant.